North Korea launches short-range missiles again, complicating U.S. attempts for talks

 On Friday, North Korea’s top diplomat called U.S. Secretary of State Mike Pompeo a “diehard toxin,” saying “We are ready for both dialogue and standoff.”

+The NSC agreed to make diplomatic efforts to bring North Korea to the negotiating table with the United States as soon as possible for the complete denuclearization of the Korean Peninsula, South Korea’s presidential office said in a statement.

+Japanese Defence Minister Takeshi Iwaya said that North Korea’s missile launches were a clear violation of U.N. resolutions and cannot be ignored.
+He confirmed that missiles fell outside Japan’s Exclusive Economic Zone, and posed no immediate threat to Japan’s security.

-South Korea’s Joint Chiefs of Staff (JSC) said North Korea fired the projectiles on Saturday morning from around Sondok, South Hamgyong Province.
+South Korea’s Joint Chiefs of Staff (JSC) said North Korea fired what appeared to be short-range ballistic missiles on Saturday at around 6:45 a.m. and 7:02 a.m.
+KST (2145, 2202 GMT on Friday) respectively from around Sondok, South Hamgyong Province.
 Sondok is the site of a North Korean military airfield.

-Missiles launched by North Korea on Saturday did not land in Japanese territory or within its Exclusive Economic Zone, a spokeswoman for Japan’s Self Defense Forces said.

 Japan’s Coast Guard warned shipping not to approach any fallen debris.

-South Korea’s presidential office is holding a National Security Council meeting about North Korea’s launch, the office said.

-South Korea officially informed Japan on Friday of its decision to scrap an intelligence-sharing agreement, which Japanese Minister of Defence Takeshi Iwaya said was regrettable and showed it failed to appreciate the growing security threat posed by North Korea.
+South Korea officially informed Japan on Friday of its decision to scrap an intelligence-sharing agreement, which Japanese Minister of Defence Takeshi Iwaya said was regrettable and showed that Seoul failed to appreciate the growing security threat posed by North Korea.

-Reporting by Joyce Lee in SEOUL, Tim Kelly and Nobuhiro Kubo in TOKYO; Additional reporting by Idrees Ali, Steve Holland and David Brunnstrom in WASHINGTON; Editing by Richard Chang and Sandra Maler
+Reporting by Joyce Lee in SEOUL, Tim Kelly, Nobuhiro Kubo and Linda Sieg in TOKYO; Additional reporting by Idrees Ali, Steve Holland and David Brunnstrom in WASHINGTON; Editing by Richard Chang and Sandra Maler